How we keep your personal data safe

 We regularly train all staff on how to manage personal data.
 We also take steps to ensure that appropriate technical controls are in place to protect your data.

-Unfortunately, sending information via e-mail is not completely secure; anything you send is done so at your own risk.
+Unfortunately, sending information via the internet, including email is not completely secure; anything you send is done at your own risk.
 Once received, we will secure your information in accordance with our security procedures and controls.

 We recognise the importance of keeping your personal information accurate and up to date and will take steps to ensure this.
 Where possible, we use publicly available sources to identify deceased records to avoid sending inappropriate messages.